auerswal/pubcloud2020/ex4-infra/README.md

 [Terraform configuration file](terraform/vni.tf)
 for this exercise.
-It is based on the previous solutions for hand-on exercises two and three.
+It is based on the previous solutions for hands-on exercises two and three.

 All variables have default values, thus I do not need to specify any variables